-4. Select "Project" > "Build project" from the NetCOBOL Studio menu bar when SAMPLE9.EXE is not created in "Other Files" (When an automatic build is not executed).
+4. On the Project menu, click Build Project when SAMPLE9.EXE is not created in "Other Files" (When an automatic build is not executed).

-1. Start "Run-time Environment Setup Tool".
-The "Run-time Environment Setup Tool" dialog appears.
+1. Start Run-time Environment Setup Tool.
+The Run-time Environment Setup Tool dialog appears.

-- 2. Select Open from the File menu, and select COBOL85.CBR in the SAMPLE09 folder.
-The window should look like the above figure. - 3.
+- 2. On the File menu, click Open.
+The Select Runtime Initialization file dialog box appears. - 3.
+Select COBOL85.CBR in the SAMPLE09 folder.
+The window should look like the above figure. - 4.
 Check the setting of environment variable FOVLDIR in the list of environment variables.
-If it is not set to your location for the sample09 folder, change it to that value by:
+If it is not set to your location for the SAMPLE09 folder, change it to that value by: